 Note A Secured by pari-passu charge on the movable fixed assets of the company.
-Along with this security an exclusive charge on the immovable property of the Company's registered by pari-passu charge on the movable fixed assets of the NCD issuances aggregating to ₹ 5,000 Million at 8.75% p.a.
+Along with this security an exclusive charge on the immovable property of the Company's registered office in Kochi has also been created for one of the NCD issuances aggregating to ₹5,000 Million at 8.75% p.a.

-Note B Apollo Vredestein B.V has provided guarantee for the loan which is secured by a pledge on the movable tangible assets (other than stock in trade, raw materials and trade receivables) and a mortgage of its real estate being the land and buildings located in the Netherlands.
+Apollo Vredestein B.V has provided guarantee for the loan which is secured by a pledge on the movable tangible assets (other than stock in trade, raw materials and trade receivables) and a mortgage of its real estate being the land and buildings located in the Netherlands.
 In addition, Apollo Tyres (Hungary) Kft. has also provided guarantee for the loan which is secured by a pledge of fixed assets and movable tangible assets (other than stock in trade, raw materials and trade receivables).
+Note B